 For any organization to keep itself in check about succession planning, it’s important to consider the amount of time devoted to developing dollars as compared to amount of time to developing people.
 The people who work for your organization or volunteer their time are the most precious resource available to the mission.
 These are resources that demand thoughtful attention; and, in some cases, are assets of the organization that mere money can’t buy.

 If you’re wondering how you can implement these ideas, you’re in luck.
 Third Sector Company has a number of tools, checklists, and sample policies available.
-We also offer succession planning workshops in Northern and Southern California and in Washington.
+We also offer succession planning workshops and consultations.
+Contact us if your organization is in need of succession planning.